-Cisco Systems is the global technology giant responsible for partnering with educational institutions the world over to provide advanced, hands-on learning opportunities and Bredon is very fortunate to have its own on-site Academy.
+Cisco Systems is the global technology giant responsible for partnering with educational institutions worldwide to provide advanced, hands-on learning opportunities and Bredon is very fortunate to have its own on-site Cisco Academy.

-The courses on offer prepare students directly for technical jobs as well as for higher education in engineering, computer science and related fields.
-Since its launch worldwide, the programme has grown to more than 9,000 Academies in the USA alone and more than 165 countries with a curriculum taught in 16 different languages.
-More than 900,000 students participate in Academies operating in colleges, universities and schools.
+The courses we offer prepare our pupils for technical jobs, as well as for further education in engineering, computer science and related fields.
+Since its launch worldwide, the programme has grown to more than 9,000 Academies in the USA alone and in more than 165 countries worldwide, with the curriculum taught in 16 different languages.
+More than 900,000 students participate in Academies operating in universities, colleges and schools.

-Our own Academy blends dynamic face-to-face teaching with a web-based curriculum, hands-on lab exercises and online assessment.
+Our own Academy blends dynamic face-to-face teaching with a web-based curriculum, hands-on lab exercises and online assessments.

 In the Sixth Form, we offer the Cisco Certified Network Associate (CCNA) Industry Certification.
-There are no pre-requirements for following this course.
-Students wishing to join the Cisco Academy for the first time in Year 12 will be able start with CCNA outright.
+There are no pre-requirements for studying this course.
+Those students wishing to join our Cisco Academy for the first time in Year 12 will be able start with CCNA outright.